gnois/luaty/README.md

 Differences from Lua
 ---

-Aside from having [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty has less syntax boilerplate than Lua:
+Due to [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty could use less syntax boilerplate than Lua:
   * no more `end`
   * no more `do` after `for` and `while`
   * `repeat` becomes `do`